From Zero to Hero: Stealing Competitor’s Website Traffic with Google Ads

 Every great marketing project starts with creating a feature and benefit table.
 Here’s what to do.

 Start with your competitor websites and review their paid search campaigns.
 What products are they offering and what features and benefits are they mentioning?
 Dig into those.
+Comparing branded terms can help in creating a compelling feature and benefit table by highlighting the specific keywords your competitors are targeting, which can inform your own strategy.

 Remember, if they are already spending money on ads, then the products and services in those ads will tell you what your competitor wants to feature on top landing pages.